 - Bring to a boil, reduce heat, and simmer for about 15 minutes.
 (This helps bring out the beneficial properties of the elderberries.)

 - Remove from heat and let cool for about five minutes.

 - Strain through a fine mesh strainer and pour into individual mugs.

 - Stir in raw honey (if using).

-Although an ice cold smoothie probably isn’t the first thing you think of when you think cold remedies, the ingredients in this smoothie have been specifically chosen to fight the flu—bananas help with energy, the spinach is a great source of fiber and vitamins, and the citrus fruits add a ton of vitamin C.
+Although an ice cold smoothie probably isn’t the first thing that comes to mind when thinking cold remedies, but the ingredients in this smoothie have been specifically chosen to fight the flu—bananas help with energy, the spinach is a great source of fiber and vitamins, and the citrus adds a ton of Vitamin C.

 Add a protein powder, and you officially have a complete meal when you’re too nauseous to stomach anything else.